 Testimonials from Alumni

-Every year we organize an Alumni evening for alumni students and Lycee students.
-This is a great opportunity to meet up: in January 2017 there were more than 100 alumni students!
-This year Alumni evening is on December 21st from 5.00 pm.
-Registration is mandatory.
+Every year we organize an Alumni evening for alumni students and Lycée students.
+This is a great opportunity to meet LIV alumni from around the world and hold informal discussions about their post-Bac experiences and adventures.
+This year the Alumni evening is held on January 3rd, 2023 from 5.30 pm at the CIV (Agora building).

-We are very proud of all our students: their enthusiasm as well as the diversity and great levels of their experiences are testimonies of the excellent education they receive.
-In summer 2016 some Alumni students got together and wrote the following testimonials—
+We are very proud of all our students: their enthusiasm as well as the diversity and great levels of experiences are testimonies of the excellent education they receive.
+Some testimonials below:

 "My name is Jeffery Durand; I have a French father and American mother but had always lived in France prior to University.
 I keep extremely fond memories of the CIV, which I was part of during the collège and lycée.
 I still miss the classes and friends from the time, and will come visit now and then to see how things have changed.
 Currently I am at my fourth and last year at Harvard; I study Mathematics as a major, but take classes in many other topics including Music, Physics, Architecture, and Computer Science.
 I have continued singing in a choir, leading committees at MUN conferences and exploring anything new."